georgeroubie/CSS-Style-Guide/README.md

 ## Colors

-* Use hex color codes #000 instead of using rgb or name colors
+* Use hex color codes #000 instead of using rgb or name colors.
 * Lowercase all hex values, e.g., #fff.
 Lowercase letters are much easier to discern when scanning a document as they tend to have more unique shapes.
 * Use shorthand hex values where available, e.g., #fff instead of #ffffff.
 * Don't include spaces after commas within rgba(), hsla(), or rect() values.